I arrived at Jorge Chavez International Airport in the evening hours. I felt a familiar unnerving feeling I had felt several times before.

 Leaving the airport I was shocked at the town Callao.
 The buildings were unfinished and it felt more like what I thought the Middle East would look like.
 Taxi small talk was a negative.
 He seemed so pissed off he had to drive me all the way out to Miraflores (or that I’m English speaking?) and started driving erratically.
 He was cutting people off, he was honking at everyone, everyone honking at everyone, almost in several collusions with other cars and road medians.
 I gripped my handle for dear life and at times even closed my eyes.

 No words were exchanged until I handed him a tip and he was geniunely grateful.
 That should have been my first clue that tips weren’t as customary or necessary.
 I arrived at the Crowne Plaza Miraflores and after the terrifying drive in I decided to explore the neighbourhood in first light.
 My check in experience was wonderful and I was happy to settle into my home for the next three days.
-I found the bar and a new favourite was made.
+I found the bar and a new favourite beer was made.